Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Starring: America Ferrera, Lupe Ontiveros, Jorge Cervera Jr., Ingrid Oliu, George Lopez, Brian Sites, Soledad St. Hilaire, Lourdes Pérez, Josefina Lopez, José Gerardo Zamora Jr., Manuel Edgar Luján & Erica Moller

 DYK?
-In 2019, Real Women Have Curves was selected for preservation in the National Film Registry by the Library of Congress, which deemed it "culturally, historically, or aesthetically significant."
+In 2019, the Library of Congress chose Real Women Have Curves for preservation in the National Film Registry, recognizing it as "culturally, historically, or aesthetically significant."

 Pan's Labyrinth [El laberinto del fauno] (2006)